-Large organizations can be comprised of numerous independently managed business units which can make their own decisions around the selection of various technology solutions and may also have their own personnel responsible for managing these IT investments.
+Deployment model 1: large organizations with multiple business units Large organizations can consist of numerous independently managed business units, which can make their own decisions around the selection of various technology solutions and may also have their own personnel responsible for managing these IT investments and user lifecycles.
 While these business units operate independently, parent organizations looking to lower overall cost and improve efficiency across the entire organization may offer various technology services and platforms to all business units through a shared services model.
 Enabling these independent business units to participate in a shared services model for various applications and platforms while not requiring them to relinquish their independence can be a difficult challenge both organizationally and from a technology perspective.

-As depicted in the following diagram, by leveraging the Okta Identity Cloud with a hub and spoke architecture, the Parent Company (i.e. hub) is able to deliver various applications and platform services, both on premise and cloud-based, without disrupting the individual business units or requiring them to relinquish any control of their existing user repositories and technology investments.
+As depicted in the following diagram, by leveraging the Okta for Global 2000 with a hub-and-spoke architecture, the Parent Company (i.e. hub) is able to centralize various applications and platform services, both on premises and cloud-based, without disrupting the individual business units or requiring them to relinquish any control of their existing user repositories and technology investments.
 Individual business units will utilize their existing Active Directory user repository, which they manage themselves, to not only provide access to their applications via the spoke, but to also enable access to applications provided by the hub in a shared services model.
 Business Unit users will access all applications, including applications provided by the hub, in a seamless and secure manner (i.e. SSO) and continue to authenticate using their existing Active Directory credentials.
 Finally, the hub can provision user access to downstream applications and user repositories where appropriate.